-In the wake of legalization, advocates celebrated legalization on 4/20 at the Statehouse in Trenton while voicing the need for homegrow.
+In the wake of legalization, NJ cannabis advocates celebrated legalization on 4/20 at the Statehouse in Trenton while voicing the need for homegrow.

-Led by Sativa Cross and Edward “Lefty” Grimes, a wide variety of activists, advocates, and vendors were there to celebrate the first 4/20 since legalization was signed into law on February 22nd.
+Led by Sativa Cross and Edward “Lefty” Grimes, various activists, NJ cannabis advocates, and vendors were there to celebrate the first 4/20 since legalization was signed into law on February 22nd.
 Among those who spoke were Ken Wolski and Jo Anne Zito of the Coalition for Medical Marijuana of NJ (CMMNJ), among many others.

-“It’s amazing, the first legal 4/20 in New Jersey,” NORML Organizer Chris Goldstein said.
+“It’s amazing, the first legal 4/20 in New Jersey,” NORML Organizer and cannabis advocate Chris Goldstein said.

 “Every single person here legalized marijuana in New Jersey.
 We did it!
-Not the politicians, not anybody else, everybody right here, the people legalized marijuana in New Jersey, 2.8 million of us!”
-Goldstein said.
+Not the politicians, not anybody else, everybody right here, the people legalized marijuana in New Jersey, 2.8 million of us!” he exclaimed.

-He noted that both New York and Virginia included homegrow in their legalizations bills.
+He noted that New York and Virginia included homegrow in their legalization bills.

 He noted that only about ten percent of people actually homegrow where it’s legal.

-“I think there’s support from some legislators,” said Zito regarding homegrow.
-She added that New York including homegrow in their legalization bill, which makes it seem like a far more reasonable policy.
+“I think there’s support from some legislators,” said Zito regarding NJ legalizing homegrow.
+She added that New York included homegrow in their legalization bill, which makes it seem like a far more reasonable policy.